City Clerk's Office

 Q: How can I request a FOIA report?

-A: At the City Clerk’s office, Evanston Police Department, or visit, https://evanston.nextrequest.com/
+A: Request in-person at the Office of the City Clerk or at the Evanston Police Department, or visit: https://evanston.nextrequest.com/

 Q: How can I receive my requested FOIA report?